joshua-afk/joshua-afk/README.md

 - 🌱 Currently learning Colemak-DH (90wpm now!)
 - 📚 Currently reading "Breath: The New Science of Lost Art"
 - 👯 I’m looking to collaborate on any neovim plugin project using Lua.
-- 💬 Ask me about Books, Keyboard, and Coffee.
+- 💬 Ask me about Books, Keyboard, Coffee, Manga/Anime, and other Random stuffs.
 - 📫 How to reach me: email me at joshuaryan.velasquez.22@protonmail.com
 - ⚡ Fun facts: A person who is always genuinely curious, clueless most of the time, also drinks Coffee sometimes.